Text size: A-A+

 • Problem Solving – Identifies and resolves problems in a timely manner; Gathers and analyzes information skillfully; Develops alternative solutions.

-• Project Management – Develops project plans; Coordinates projects: Communicates changes and
+• Project Management – Develops project plans; Coordinates projects: Communicates changes and progress; Complete projects on time and budget.

 • Oral Communication – Speaks clearly and persuasively in positive or negative situations; Listens and gets clarification; Responds well to questions; Participates in meetings.